 Confirming Your Citizenship Status

 If the Office of Financial Aid needs to verify your citizenship status, the following are acceptable documents.
-You may submit a signed copy of acceptable documentation to be considered for financial aid, but you must present the original document to your regional Office of Financial Aid before your aid will disburse, unless you are a fully online student*.
+You must submit a signed copy of acceptable documentation and a completed Citizenship Affidavit here to be considered for financial aid.
+If this documentation is not properly submitted, your financial aid will not disburse.

 - A copy of the student’s official birth certificate showing that he/she was born in the U.S.